-7 Conclusion
+8 Conclusion

-It has been demonstrated that GAs provide robust and acceptable solutions to the levees setback optimization problem.
-It is included that in realvalue representation scheme, incorporating roulette wheel selection, elitism, 1-point cut crossover and uniform mutation with low probability will operate efficiently and produce good results.
+It has been demonstrated that GAs provide robust acceptable solutions to levees encroachment optimization problem.
+Several possible formulations have been considered, along with their sensitivity to various parameters.
+It is included that in real-value representation scheme, incorporating roulette wheel selection, elitism, 1point cut crossover and uniform mutation with low probability will operate most efficiently and produce the best results.